 |Ctrl + E||Change the mouse cursor to the Eraser tool|

-So there is my list of my favourite shortcut key combinations.
+So there is the list of my favourite shortcut key combinations.
 These combinations are the ones I use most often.
 There are of course lots more shortcut key options available which you can see by accessing the built-in Microsoft PowerPoint Help feature and search for keyboard shortcuts.
 I hope these shortcut keys can help to improve your efficiency when using Microsoft PowerPoint.